cardano-foundation/CIPs/CIP-0118/README.md

 The required transactions field is illegal outside a validation zone.
 This field is included in the script context.
 This field specifies the transactions that must be included in the zone in addition to the one being validated.
+We say that `tx1` is *requirement-dependent* on `tx2` whenever `tx1` includes the ID of `tx2` in its `requiredTxs` field.
+The purpose of this field is to introduce a kind of dependency that is unrelated to value flow.

+Recall that consumption of both a request and an input of a single transaction by another transaction is forbidden.
+This means that to complete a swap, two separate transactions must be constructed by the same user - one that fulfills the request, and one that consumes an offer (usually in the form of an unlocked input).
+The `requiredTxs` allows users to guarantee that if `tx1` fulfills the request of `tx`, a transaction `tx2`, which consumes the offer of `tx`, must also be applied.
+This is done by specifying that the ID of `tx2` in `requiredTxs` of `tx1.`

 **Alternate Design (Decision Required)**.
 The `requiredTxs` design described above cannot be used to create an _atomic batch_ of transactions, i.e. one that guarantees that